indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_config_tugger_extensions.rst

 ``FileManifest.add_python_resource()``
 ======================================

-This method adds a Python resource to a ``FileManifest`` instance in a specified directory prefix.
+This method adds a Python resource to a :py:class:`starlark_tugger.FileManifest` instance in a specified directory prefix.

 Arguments: